"When diet is wrong, medicine is of no use.

 Those truly were the days.

 More than most of us can imagine.
 Food, it turns out, is not just calories, but information that radically influences genes, hormones, immune system, brain chemistry and gut flora, with every single bite.
 What we eat is our body’s fuel, and it affects everything from how we feel, how we sleep, how strong our immune system is; everything we eat shapes our destiny.
 Thousands of studies consistently point in the same direction which shows that an improved diet can prevent illness and disease.
 A healthy, quality life starts from the foundation of a healthy diet.
 This matters for all of us, humans and our horses.

 Getting the baseline diet right is essential to keep our horses healthy

 For a doctor or vet not to know about nutrition is like a firefighter who doesn’t know about water.
 Yet how many are actually able to advise us correctly on what feeds to give our horses?
-Hardly any - nutrition plays virtually no part in their training.
+Hardly any.
+Nutrition plays virtually no part in any conventional medical training these days.

-It’s a minefield out there in our local agri-merchant; all those shiny bags, covered with photos of shiny healthy horses, and slogans promising all sorts of amazing health results and disease prevention.
+Understandably, it’s an absolute minefield out there in our local agri-merchant; hundreds of different brands all promising the same thing but with different marketing slogans.
+Many funded by associations in order to put their stamp of approval on the bags to lure us owners into buying that product (when it's only about money changing hands and not about actually being healthy for our horses).
+All those shiny bags, covered with glossy photos of shiny healthy horses, and slogans promising all sorts of amazing health results and disease prevention.
 With so many equine conditions that now need 'managing', it’s easy to understand how we're conditioned to believe the advertising spin on the basis of what it promises.

-The key role of additional feed for our horses is to balance their main fibre source, to add the essential vitamins, minerals, protein and oils that may be lacking from their forage, and to add extra energy, if necessary, for horses in work.
+The key role of providing additional feed for our horses is to balance the nutrient deficiencies in their main fibre source, i.e. grass and hay, of the essential vitamins, minerals, protein and oils that may be lacking in their forage.